awsdocs/aws-systems-manager-user-guide/doc_source/activations.md

 For information about configuring on\-premises servers and VMs as managed instances, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Note**
-macOS is not currently supported for Systems Manager hybrid environments\.
+macOS isn't supported for Systems Manager hybrid environments\.

 **About Systems Manager instances tiers**